Plenary Speakers

 Location

 The conference will take place at the University of Birmingham.
-The rooms allocated for the conference are the Staff House Noble Room and the University Centre Avon Room Lecture Theatre.
-Lunch and poster display will take place in the dedicated catering space outside of the 2 rooms.
+The room allocated for the conference is the University Centre, Avon Room Lecture Theatre.
+Lunch and poster display will take place in the dedicated catering space outside of the room.

 The University Centre is centrally located on campus with many places to get food, drinks, and nearby shopping.
 It is a 5 minute walk from the University train station.